Guardrail

 | False positive | The signal was not actionable or was explained by expected behavior. |

-| Dismissed | The team intentionally closed the observation without remediation. |
+| Dismissed | The team intentionally closed the flag without remediation. |

 Evidence quality

-Strong observations usually have:
+Strong guardrail flags usually have:

 - A healthy route graph.